List of modern great powers: Russia (1703–)

 Russian news agency RIA Novosti called Russia a "superpower" after its actions in Syria, and after the formation of a coalition to fight ISIS in Syria and Iraq, Benny Avni of the New York Post called Russia the "world's new sole superpower".
 Russian intervention in Syria was crucial in helping Bashar Al Assad to stay in power against ISIS and western-backed rebels.

-Since the creation of the Wagner Group in 2014, Russia has used it to intervene in various conflicts (while maintaining plausible deniability) in Africa aside from being involved in Libya, Syria, and even Venezuela by projecting power far away from the borders of the former Soviet Union.
+Since the creation of the Wagner Group in 2014, Russia has used it to intervene in various conflicts (while maintaining plausible deniability) in Africa, aside from being involved in Libya, Syria, and even Venezuela by projecting power far away from the borders of the former Soviet Union.

-However, several analysts commented on the fact that Russia showed signs of an aging and shrinking population.
+However, several analysts noted that Russia showed signs of an aging, shrinking population.
 Fred Weir said that this severely constricts and limits Russia's potential to re-emerge as a central world power.
 In 2011, British historian and professor Niall Ferguson also highlighted the negative effects of Russia's declining population, and suggested that Russia is on its way to "global irrelevance".
 Russia has, however, shown a slight population growth since the late 2000s, partly due to immigration and slowly rising birth rates.

-Nathan Smith of the National Business Review has said that despite Russia having potential, it did not win the new "Cold War" in the 1980s, and thus makes superpower status inaccurate.
+Nathan Smith of the National Business Review has said that, despite Russia's potential, it did not win the new "Cold War" in the 1980s; thus superpower status is inaccurate.
 Dmitry Medvedev predicted that if the Russian elite is not consolidated, Russia will disappear as a single state.
 Vladimir Putin said the moment the Caucasus leaves Russia, other territorial regions would follow.

+A Russian ICBM in Red Square during the Moscow Victory Day Parade, 2023.

 After Russia's poor performance in the 2022 Russian invasion of Ukraine, some analysts questioned Russia's military and power projection capabilities.
 After two years of war, the Russian army did make progress in Ukraine, but the country's economy and resources have been strained.
-Russia's ally Syria was overrun by rebels, and Bashar al-Assad was granted asylum in Russia.
+Russia's ally Syria was overrun by rebels; Bashar al-Assad was granted asylum in Russia.
 Nevertheless, Russia maintains the world's largest nuclear arsenal, a large military force, and can project influence around the world.